“Are you being judged or bullied because of your appearance or intelligence?”

-Destini the Chocolate Princess reveals the suffering that a girl named Destini experienced.
-She was bullied in school and told
+Destini, the Chocolate Princess, reveals the suffering that a girl named Destini experienced.
+She was bullied in school and repeatedly

-repeatedly she was ugly.
-She wanted to kill those who were making her feel ugly and she wanted to commit suicide.
-See how the
+told she was ugly.
+She wanted to kill those who were making her feel ugly, and she wanted to commit suicide.
+See how the love,

-“Destini the Chocolate Princess” transcends all race and color.
+"Destini the Chocolate Princess, transcends all races and colors.
 It teaches us that beauty means many things.
 From heartache to

-triumph the story reiterates that although we do not look alike, we all have the same wants and needs.”
+triumph, the story reiterates that we all have the same wants and needs, although we do not look alike."
 Add to Cart